 sqv

-however uses the configured cryptographic policy.
+does, however, use the configured cryptographic policy.
 Similar to sq

 , sqv